Young Offender Program

 11. Must remain drug and alcohol free throughout the program.

-12. Must make restitution and pay court costs and costs of prosecution.
+12. Must make restitution and pay all court costs and costs of prosecution.

 13. Must pay program fee required upon admission (waivable for indigent applicants).